How to Build a Stylish and Affordable Men's Capsule Wardrobe

 Which really shouldn’t be so surprising.
 As much as we all tend to assume the world revolves around us (and our sublime wardrobe choices), no one actually thinks about what you’re wearing as much as you do.

-I noticed this phenomenon when I lived in the south of France my junior year of college.
+I noticed this phenomenon of fewer, but better clothes when I lived in the south of France my junior year of college.
 Mes amis français always looked super chic, though I knew none of them had many beaucoup euros to spend on clothes.

 One friend, Henri, would bust out this très cool blazer for class..maybe he’d wear it on Tuesday, and again on Thursday, but always in different outfit combinations.
 Marietta had a pair of suede boots that she paired with jeans, skirts, and dresses alike.